 The point of view of a scientist: interview with Gerhard Roth

-Dr. Lorenzo Pieraccini graduated in philosophy at the University of Siena in 2009, with a thesis on Gerhard Roth, the Brain and the Construction of Reality.
+The interviewer, Lorenzo Pieraccini, graduated in philosophy at University of Siena in 2009, with a thesis on Gerhard Roth, the Brain and the Construction of Reality.
 During his studies he went to Heidelberg for a year to deepen German philosophy.
-In 2012 he obtained his doctorate, always in Siena, with the thesis Neurobiology and Naturalism - A Philosophical Synthesis, which examines the discoveries and new theories on the mind proposed by neuroscience, and interprets these contents on the basis of a philosophical inquiry into what the reality is.
-The analysis starts from the study of what is today the most widespread theory of reality in science and philosophy, that is scientific realism.
+In 2012 he obtained his doctorate, always in Siena, with the thesis Neurobiology and Naturalism - A Philosophical Synthesis, which examines the discoveries and new theories on the mind proposed by neuroscience, and interprets these contents on the basis of a philosophical inquiry into what reality is.
+His analysis starts from the study of what is today the most widespread theory of reality in science and philosophy, that is scientific realism.
 Currently Pieraccini is working as a freelance journalist.
-In 2014 he had with Professor Roth the long interview that follows.
+In 2014 he obtained the long interview below from Professor Roth.

 Roth: I think we can not make a mind theory without all the data of neurobiology, because speculations can go in any direction, but often the truths are counterintuitive.
 The characteristics of having a personal experience, the way we think and how we perceive the world, are not the same as those of the processes that occur in the brain.
 We will never perceive the mechanisms of synchronization or widespread activity, topology, of the cortex, because our personal experience is illusory in this regard.
 It is part of the common sense to think that there is an instance that thinks, that reasons, that has a certain perception, but then studying the brain one realizes that these activities are all in parallel and distributed.
 Neuronal activity has a very different form from the conscious activity of the feeling we experience; such experience is in fact an illusion created by our brain.